DocNow/docnow/docs/cloud/aws.md

 ***Installing DocNow in AWS will cost money, both for running a server and collecting and storing data.
 Please remember to turn off your Virtual Private Server (VPS) when you are done to avoid extra charges.***

+### 1. Install Ansible
-*  [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-Ansible will be used to configure the VPS you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm) that will be hosting the docnow app.
+You need to [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine.
+Ansible will be used to configure the VPS you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm) that will be hosting the DocNow App.

-### Configure your account
+### 2. Configure your account

 * Follow the instructions to [create an account here](https://portal.aws.amazon.com/billing/signup?client=lightsail&fid=1A3F6B376ECAC516-2C15C39C5ACECACB&redirect_url=https%3A%2F%2Flightsail.aws.amazon.com%2Fls%2Fsignup#/start)
 * Once you create your account you can create the Virtual Private Server

-### Create your Virtual Machine
+### 3. Create your Virtual Machine

 * Create your [Virtual Private Server](https://aws.amazon.com/getting-started/hands-on/launch-a-virtual-machine/)
   * Select any Region